 Your vehicle is equipped with an engine oil change indicator system.
-The Oil Change Required message will flash in the EVIC display for approximately 10 seconds, after a single chime has sounded, to indicate the next scheduled oil change interval.
+The Oil Change Required message will display in the EVIC display for approximately 10 seconds, after a single chime has sounded, to indicate the next scheduled oil change interval.
 The engine oil change indicator system is duty-cycle based, which means the engine oil change interval may fluctuate dependent upon your personal driving style.

-Unless reset, this message will continue to display each time you turn the ignition switch to the ON/RUN position.
-To turn off the message temporarily, press and release the Menu button.
-To reset the oil change indicator system (after performing the scheduled maintenance), perform the following steps.
+Unless reset, this message will continue to display each time you turn the ignition switch to the ON/RUN position or cycle the ignition to the ON/RUN position if equipped with Keyless Enter-N-GoTM.
+To turn off the message temporarily, push and release the MENU button.
+To reset the oil change indicator system (after performing the scheduled maintenance) refer to the following procedure.